nodejs/board/README.md

 - Students: __$25/yr__
 - General Population: __$100/yr__

-<sup>* links to an issue on a Private repo that is only accessible to GitHub users
+<sup>* links to a Private repo that is only accessible to GitHub users
 who are on the [`Members` team](https://github.com/orgs/nodejs/teams/members) of the `nodejs` GitHub organization.
 Users are added to the team (by Collaborators) when they contribute consistently to [a Node.js Foundation project](https://github.com/nodejs/).</sup>